sventschui/next-preact-partial-hydration/README.md

 ### Generated code

-The `Hydrate` component and the webpack/babel magic will generate HTML in the form below
+The `Hydrate` component and the webpack/babel magic will generate HTML and JS in the form below

 ```html
 <div>